ovh/docs/pages/platform/public-cloud/switch_volume_type/guide.en-gb.md

 ---
-title: Change your block storage volume type
+title: Change your Block Storage volume type
-excerpt: Find out how to change your volume type using Openstack
+excerpt: Find out how to change your volume type using OpenStack
-updated: 2023-07-05
+updated: 2023-07-24
 ---

 ## Objective